tvjames/govpack/readme.md

     govpack {download:0|1|2}

-to download the filtered file set from online to disc more endpoints/ fixes an addtions are wecolme
+to download the filtered CSV file set from to disc

+###more endpoints/ fixes an addtions are wecolme

 email to
 govpack@gmail.com